fjclark/abfe_analysis/README.md

 # abfe_analysis
-A package for analysis ABFE calculations performed with SOMD.
+A package for analysis of ABFE calculations performed with SOMD.